A Weekend in Sofia

 Even in winter, sightseeing at temperatures of minus 10 °C with piles of snow next to the pedestrian walkways can be fun in Sofia.
 I was there in January 2017.
 Probably it makes the experience even more unique to visit Sofia in winter.
 Especially, because winter sport fans have the opportunity of skiing close to Sofia.
 And on a trip to the famous Rila Monastery, you don’t need to rub shoulders with hundreds of fellow travelers.

-Food, public transport, hotels and drinks are cheap in Sofia
+Food, public transport and hotels are cheap in Sofia

 The great thing about traveling to Sofia is: It’s still cheap in comparison to western European capitals.
 Hostel beds in dormitories are available for 7 Euros per night.
 Budget hotels start around 20 Euros per room, if you find good deals at hotel booking websites.
 A metro ticket for a single ride is 0,80 Euros (1,60 Lew).